strrife/falcon/uikit.md

 # Re-work of falcon-ecommerce-uikit library

+The purpose of this issue is to plan rework of the `@deity/falcon-ecommerce-uikit` package.
+The initial idea was to have a set of UI components that help building UI for shops.
+Unfortunately over the time we put almost everything related to front-end of shop in there - Queries, Mutations, higher order components that provide logic without rendering UI, reusable UI pieces and even full page views.

+Because of that it's very hard to maintain that library and also provide enough flexibility so developers are not forced to use particular things.

+Besides architectural issues there are a lot of issues with naming (mentioned at the end of this description) that we need to solve during this word.

+> NOTE: the term "business level components" in this issue relates to the components that do not render UI by themselves but provide a piece of logic that's required to achieve a particular functionality.
+That mostly covers Higher Order Components and Render Prop Components.

-## Goals:
+## Goals to achieve:

-1. Splitting code to separate logical pieces
+1. Organizing the code into separate logical packages (UI, business logic, data access)
-2. Separating code (UI from business logic, so UI library is not forced)
-3. Splitting code to small units so component overriding works at all levels
+2. Splitting the code to small units (component per file approach?) so component overriding works at all levels
-4. Providing documentation for everything
+3. Providing documentation for everything (listing components and their purpose)
+4. Moving pieces that should not be inside separate libraries to the example shop
 5. Unifying naming convention
+6. Produce conventions/standards for naming:

+- gql constants
+- Query and Mutation components
+- data types
+- "business level" components
+- UI components

+## List of currently existing things

-## Existing Queries and Mutation classes:
+### Existing Queries and Mutation classes:

 - RequestPasswordResetMutation
 - ResetCustomerPasswordMutation